ENR2 Rooftop Photovoltaic (PV)+ Project

 History

-In Fall 2017, Students for Sustainability (SFS), the Office of Sustainability, the Community & School Garden Program, the Schools of Landscape Architecture, Natural Resources & the Environment, and Geography, Development, & the Environment, as well as numerous staff from across campus began to lay the foundation to place an “agrivoltaic” or PV+ system on the roof of the Environment & Natural Resources 2 Building (ENR2).
+In Fall 2017, Students for Sustainability (SFS), the Office of Sustainability, the School Garden Workshop, the Schools of Landscape Architecture, Natural Resources & the Environment, and Geography, Development, & the Environment, as well as numerous staff from across campus began to lay the foundation to place an “agrivoltaic” or PV+ system on the roof of the Environment & Natural Resources 2 Building (ENR2).

 The term “agrivoltaic” refers to the development of the same area for both photovoltaic energy and agricultural production.
 In simpler terms, it is the cultivation of partial-shade tolerant plants, "agri"-culture, beneath an array of solar panels, or photo- "voltaics."
 Similar to agrivoltaic systems, "PV+" systems combine solar panels and the growth of non-agricultural plants, often pollinator-friendly species, to provide additional ecosystem services.